cdegroot/evrl/_posts/2021-01-15-reviewer-merges.md

 was written in a way to make you angry, sad or very happy and you gave feedback.
 Since then, through a lot of intermediate steps, most teams seem to have settled on what is now the de facto standard workflow on
-Github: you branch, create a pull request, and before the pull requset is merged back into the main branch a colleague reviews.
+Github: you branch, create a pull request, and before the pull request is merged back into the main branch a colleague reviews.

 There's some divergence here, though.
 Often, "a colleague reviews" is